ofwonogodwin/open-source-beginner-contribution/README.md

+### Nb This Project Is still Udergoing changes to have a better experince to all first time Open source Contributors
-#  Personal Profile Starter - Open Source Beginner Project
+#  Open Source Beginner Project

 This is A simple beginner-friendly personal profile website template perfect for new open source contributors!
 Built with HTML, CSS, and JavaScript using a beautiful **Jade Green Theme**.